-The Scottish Government is continuing to review supports in place as a result of the Covid-19 pandemic to Local Authorities, Health Boards and the wider economy.
+The Scottish Government is continuing to review supports in place and allocate appropriate funding to Local Authorities, Health Boards and the wider economy to support recovery due to the Covid-19 pandemic.
 It is expected that this will have a significant impact on funding available to Local Government for 2021/22.